aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 ### Error Response

 The receiver MUST respond with an error response if it is unable to process the request.
-The error response MUST include the appropriate error code as described in Section 2.4 of DeliveryPush {{RFC8935}}.
+The error response MUST include the appropriate error code as described in {{Section 2.4 of RFC8935}}.

-# Authentication and Authorization
+# Authentication and Authorization {#authn-and-authz}

 The Transmitter MUST verify the identity of the Receiver by validating the TLS certification presented by the Receiver, and verifying that